 Cutting Your Fabric

-Use the above chart to find your pillow size and then the measurement to cut your pillow sham fabric.
-Cut the length of the sham on the straight grain of the fabric and be sure to cut squarely.
+Use the above chart to find your pillow size and the measurement to cut your pillow sham fabric.
+Cut the length of the sham on the straight grain of the fabric, and be sure to cut squarely.
 Rotary cutting tools are one way to ensure that you are cutting squarely.
-If you don't have rotary cutting tools find a carpenter's square or a squared corner of cardboard to make sure you are cutting a squared corner one way to ensure that you are cutting squarely.Continue to 4 of 6 below.
+If you don't have rotary cutting tools, find a carpenter's square or a squared corner of cardboard to make sure you are cutting the corner squarely.Continue to 4 of 6 below.

 04 of 06